realAbitbol/twitch_colorchanger/README.md

 # Run tests
 python -m pytest

-# Run linting
+# Format code
-python -m black src/
+black .
-python -m isort src/
+isort .
 ```

-### Security Considerations

-- **Token Security**: Never commit tokens to version control
-- **Environment Variables**: Use secure methods to pass sensitive data
-- **Network Security**: The bot communicates securely with Twitch APIs over HTTPS
-- **Access Control**: Limit bot permissions to required scopes only

----

 ## License

-This project is licensed under the GNU GPL v3.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Twitch API for providing the color change functionality
-- The open-source community for inspiration and tools
-- Contributors who help improve this project

----

-**⭐ Star this repository** if you find it useful!
+### Why GPL v3?

+We chose GPL v3 to ensure this software remains free and open source.
+Any derivative works must also be open source under compatible licenses, fostering a community of shared improvements.